Doctor of Philosophy

 - Aerospace Systems Engineering – AE 6372

 Students are generally expected to take this examination during their second year of full-time graduate study.
 Each student must have a GPA of 3.25 or above, a minimum of 12 credit hours counting towards doctoral degree credit hour requirement, and be recommended by his/her academic advisor to the AE Graduate Committee in order to register for the examination.
-In consultation with the academic advisor, each student selects three out of eleven areas of examination.
-These areas can be found in Appendix D of the Graduate Student Handbook, along with detailed information about the structure, format, and applicable rules of the examinations.
-Ph.D. students in the ASDL program register for Design Methods & Processes, Air Vehicle Design & Performance, and a third area aligned with the student’s anticipated thesis topic and selected in consultation with the academic advisor.
+In consultation with the academic advisor, each student selects two out of eleven areas of examination.
+These areas can be found in the Graduate Student Handbook, along with detailed information about the structure, format, and applicable rules of the examinations.
+Ph.D. students in the ASDL program register for the Systems Design & Optimization exam and a second exam area aligned with the student’s anticipated thesis topic and selected in consultation with the academic advisor.

 Thesis Proposal and Defense